 I cut some plain white paper to the size of the case and stuck that inside the clips on the left side of the case.
 I also had a few 5″ x 7″ colorful note cards that I added so she could have some colored paper to draw on too.

-STEP 5: Make a cover for the case.
+5. Decorate a cover for the case.

-This was really easy and really fun.
-I saved the previous cover and used that as my template to cut out some bright construction paper.
+I saved the previous DVD cover and used that as my template to cut bright construction paper in the exact size to fit the cover.

 Lisa Rohrssen says